tamara-glazer/ml-pub-policy/Assignment1/README.md

 the repository (glazer_writeup.pdf).
 This file was also submitted on Canvas.

 ## Usage
 The script can be run from the command line or from within ipython3.
+As the script runs, several tables will be exported to the current directory as PNG and Excel files.
+These tables and images are included directly in the final writeup.

 Command line: